-They came home soaked yesterday, and so did I.I got caught in the rain while out for a run.
+I got caught in the rain while out for a run.
 Curly took my photo when I got back.
 I sent the pic to Coach, who was teaching a class in Michigan.
 He messaged me back that the deck in the background looks like we like to live surrounded by trash.
 I don't disagree.

 For some reason, Lad likes to leave clothes and towels out there after he works out.
 He has other habits I dislike more, so I let it slide.
 His partial wardrobe mixed with leaves and sticks contributed to our 'we've-been-hit-hard' tornado vibe.